cogitor/PhoneGap-OrientationLock/README.md

 <pre>setRequestedOrientation(ActivityInfo.SCREEN_ORIENTATION_PORTRAIT);</pre> or
 <pre>setRequestedOrientation(ActivityInfo.SCREEN_ORIENTATION_LANDSCAPE);</pre> in the onCreate() of your DroidGap activity.

+Once unlocked, you can track orientation changes with the regular 'orientationchange' event: window.addEventListener("orientationchange", dojo.hitch(this, function() {
+  alert(window.orientation);
+}, false);

 ## Adding the Plugin to your project ##

 Using this plugin requires [Android PhoneGap](http://github.com/phonegap/phonegap-android).